jfosu/skilled-elearning-landing-page/README.md

 ### What I learned

 I learned how to use the property 'overflow'.
-I didn't know the concept of overflow before doing this project, and also the property 'z-index', where I was able to give an element a high order over other lements
+I didn't know the concept of overflow before doing this project, and also the property 'z-index', where I was able to give an element a high order over other elements